Putin revokes Russia’s ratification of nuclear test ban treaty

 Russia should not be “wielding arms control and irresponsible nuclear rhetoric in a failing attempt to coerce other states”, the State Department added, appearing to suggest that the move was aimed at pressuring the US and other countries which are supporting Ukraine in its fight against Russian forces.

-Since invading the neighbouring country, Putin has repeatedly invoked Russia’s nuclear doctrine.
+Since invading its neighbour, Putin has repeatedly invoked Russia’s nuclear doctrine.

-With the abandonment of the CTBT, the last remaining bilateral nuclear weapons treaty between Washington and Moscow is New START, under which the pair used to regularly inspect each other’s nuclear facilities and limit warheads.
+With the abandonment of the CTBT, the last remaining bilateral nuclear weapons treaty between Washington and Moscow is New START, under which the two nations used to regularly inspect each other’s nuclear facilities and limit warheads.

 Russia suspended the treaty in February.
 It is due to expire in early 2026.